10 Calcium Rich Food To Try If You Do Not Like Milk | Truweight

 Beans and lentils are full of fiber, protein, and micro-nutrients.
 Not only this, but they also provide iron, zinc, folate, magnesium, and potassium.
 It also helps in reducing cholesterol levels and type 2 diabetes.

 White beans are a great choice for getting the required amount of calcium.
-They taste delicious and gives calcium as well.
+As an added advantage, they also taste delicious.

 Just half a cup of white beans provide around 100 grams of calcium.
-White beans also have detoxifying properties and low glycemic index.
+White beans also have detoxifying properties and fall under the low glycaemic index category.

 Nuts are healthy and essential for the body.
 Almonds have the highest content of calcium.
 In addition to calcium, it also provides healthy fats, protein, magnesium, manganese, and vitamin E.